 Finally, decide on the breeds of chickens you’d like to raise and figure out where to find them (local feed store, mail order, etc).

 The other stuff you need to know (the Details)…

-  A perfect way to house new chicks in those initial weeks is in a big box (a free appliance box from a home improvement store works great), an extra large plastic bin (with a screen over the top–especially if you have other indoor pets roaming around that might like nibble on the new little babies) or a large sized dog crate (see pictures below).
+A perfect way to house baby chicks in those initial weeks is in a big box (a free appliance box from a home improvement store works great), an extra-large plastic bin (with a screen over the top–especially if you have other indoor pets roaming around that might like nibble on the new little babies) or a large-sized dog crate (see pictures below).

 Line the bottom of your box with pine or wood shavings or other materials.
 Change the shavings occasionally to keep the area clean (and the smell down).